Frontier-Economics-External/2024-smf-data/README.md

 Once data is updated, then everything should be sourced (as above) to confirm that everything runs through from beginning to end.

+# Updating SMF collected data
+Dummy data has been used to configure data points related to school engagement collected by SMF.
+These additional data points, and the filtering of them, can be turned on and off via the `show_collected_data`.
+Updating this data is the same as for other sources.